Alexina Graham Shows Off Plenty Of Skin On Instagram

 In an interview with Paper Magazine, the Nottingham native revealed that she has worked with big brands like Maybelline, Burberry, and Victoria’s Secret.
 Per the piece, the redhead was also one of the winners of the Ford Supermodel of the World competition.

-She revealed that before winning the title, she never thought about becoming a model although people would often suggest her to try the fashion industry because of her amazing body, looks and height.
+She revealed that before winning the title, she never thought about becoming a model although people would often suggest her to try the fashion industry because of her amazing body, looks, and height.

 She added that she never found herself to be “model material.”
 But once she had a taste of the industry, nothing could stop her from becoming successful as she immediately fell in LOVE (her emphasis) with the profession.